Suzukibud/Teagasc-App/README.md

 # Author : Damien Doran
 # Start Date : 02/11/2020
-# Student of It Carlow
+# Student of IT Carlow

 This app will be designed to function as a tool for a Teagasc advisor to assess farmers grant applications.